-As tools have evolved into machines seamlessly melted into information and data so governance has also evolved.
-Christiansborg Palace and government building on the islet of Slotholmen in central Copenhagen Denmark, is one focus of the artificial life installation C / Borg – The Parliament of Robots.
+As tools have morphed into machines, empowering a seamless melt into information and data spaces with computers, governance has also evolved.
+Christiansborg Palace and the government building on the islet of Slotholmen in central Copenhagen, Denmark, are the beginning inspirations for the artificial life installation C / Borg – The Parliament of Robots.

-The present building is the last in a series of successive castles and palaces constructed on the site since the construction of the first castle in 1167.
-Since the fifteenth century this building have evolved and now serve as the base of the central administration.
-Until 1794 it was the principal residence of the Danish kings and since 1849 has served as the seat of parliament.
-It is now the seat of the Ministers office, Danish Parliament, and the Supreme Court of Denmark.
+The present Christiansborg Palace is the last in a series of successive castles and palaces constructed on the site since the construction of the first castle in 1167.
+Since the fifteenth century, this building has evolved and now serves as the base of the central Danish administration.
+Until 1794 it was the principal residence of the Danish kings and, since 1849, has acted as the seat of Parliament, the seat of the Minister’s office, and the Supreme Court of Denmark.

-As artist I admire Denmark’s governance on a number of levels.
-First, from a country such as the US where many feel our government is unresponsive to the people and their wishes, I am drawn to this palace and how it iconically represents an ideal of government that sees, provides for, and responds to the people.
+I admire Denmark’s architecture and governance on many levels as an artist.
+First, from a country such as the US, where many feel our government is unresponsive to the people, I am drawn to this royal palace and how it iconically represents an ideal of a government that sees, provides for, and responds to the people.

-The evolution of the palace from king’s castle/home to the seat of government and the various styles of architecture reflect distinct eras of Danish architecture and governance.
-Fires and politics have also been central to the formation of its current architectural statement, as the evolution of any governance is related to time and, sometimes, chance happenings.
-The first fire in 1794 and the second in 1884 have had an influence on the castle and its current architecture.
+The evolution of the palace from the king’s castle/home to the seat of administration and how the various styles of architecture reflect distinct eras of Danish architecture and governance.
+Fires and politics have also been central to the formation of its current architectural statement, as the evolution of any management is related to time and, sometimes, chance happenings.
+The first fire in 1794 and the second in 1884 influenced the castle and its current architecture.

-The fires also parallel the civil, organizational, and institutional evolution of Denmark and as such the architecture of Christiansborg Palace is really a living and evolving architecture.
-The current palace, finished in 1928 with a Neo-Baroque style is simply remarkable.
-The chapel completed in 1826 in a neoclassical style also adds to the layers-in-time expression of this work of architecture and Denmark’s evolution.
+The fires also parallel Denmark’s civil, organizational, and institutional evolution, and as such, the architecture of Christiansborg Palace is a living and evolving structure.
+The current Palace finished in 1928 in a Neo-Baroque style, is remarkable.
+The chapel, completed in 1826 in a neoclassical style, also adds to the layers-in-time expression of this work of architecture and Denmark’s political evolution.

-The palace is both a symbol and a vibrant living structure.
+The palace is a symbol and a vibrant living structure serving the people.

 Given their epistemological tendencies to simplify the world with a reductionist code, could robots show sensitivity to natural living systems?
-How do robots influence and structure ideas about our world and its future?
-Do robots amplify or diminish life and can a living systems find symbiotic intertwining and coevolved coupling within technological infrastructures that are now part of what appears to be autonomous machine replication?
+How do robots influence and structure ideas about our planet and its future?
+Do robots and computers amplify or diminish life, and can living systems find a symbiotic intertwining and coevolved coupling within the technological infrastructures that are now part of what appears to be the rapid movement toward autonomous machine replication?

-As all life, including code based emergent machine life, is foundational and dependent on natural living systems, this installation will create hybrids, where machine, nature and station and its living traveling participants will coexist within an artificial life art ecosystem, integrating machine and natural systems.
+As all life, including code-based computer artificial life, is foundational and dependent on natural living systems, this installation will create hybrids and composite organisms, where machine, nature, and station and its living traveling participants will coexist within an artificial life art ecosystem, integrating computer and natural systems.

-These laser cut and constructed robotic buildings have Christiansborg Palace as iconic point of departure and conflate contemporary architectonic forms with a totemic robotic form.
-They further play with potentials afforded in the process of making and sculpting with lasers and code based replication with the logic the machine and it’s nature tend influence.
+The laser-cut and constructed robotic buildings have Christiansborg Palace as an iconic point of departure and conflate contemporary architectonic forms with a totemic automated form.
+They further play with potentials afforded in the process of making and sculpting with lasers and code-based replication with the machine’s logic and its nature tends to influence.

 Data / Site / Interaction

-Varieties of drawing robots will capture and create drawings that are the result of humans walking and interacting with one drawing robot.
-Another drawing robot will capture the sounds of the train and whistle and translate that into a drawing.
-Outside the station microphones will capture, birds chirping and other natural elements near the station and will allow a third drawing robot to make drawings based on these sounds.
+Varieties of drawing robots will capture and create drawings resulting from humans walking and interacting with one drawing robot.
+Another drawing robot will capture the sounds of the train and whistle and translate that into a picture.
+Outside the station, microphones will capture birds chirping and other natural elements near the station, allowing a third drawing robot to make drawings based on these sounds.

-The collection of this natural and machine data in relation to interaction of passing passengers with the analog accretive outputs will create semi organized and chaotic drawings.
+Collecting this original data through the interaction of passing passengers will affect the analog accretive drawing outputs and create semi-organized and chaotic designs.

-These will hang on the walls in the main entrance and keep an abstract count of human, machine and nature.
+These will hang on the walls at the main entrance and keep an abstract count of humans, machines, and nature.

-10-15 LED works ascending the stairs will be displaying constitutional text elements moving, as well as other philosophies and/or current discussions of public record important to Danish issues at hand . . may also be streamed live.
 The works will be encased in diamond plate steel or aluminum, with a reflective quality that will shimmer and have reflectance along the stairs allowing the text to be seen in reverse and shattered by the lensing of the diamond plate.
-The affect is relevant to the evolution and cascading of ideas in time as the words are recreated in miniature lenses.
-The moving LEDs will also act as beacon and lighting along stair being opposite the bike ramp.

-An expandable lycra Intertwining LUR sculpture will change light based on the arrival and departure of the trains.
-While the form is inspired by the LUR they will be placed in the mid landing of the station, reflecting in bright yellow and pink film on the windows and be signal to viewers with sound and light as trains arrive.
+An expandable Lycra Intertwining LUR sculpture will change light based on the arrival and departure of the trains.
+While the form is inspired by the LUR, they will be placed in the mid-landing of the station.
+They will also be a signal to viewers signaling with sound/light as trains arrive.

-The interior of the space would have colored film yellow on the left and pink on the right.
-Mirrored surfaces will be placed along window 40 centimeters up, to reflect trains and the sky on the lower window sill.
+On the windows, the colored film is yellow on the left and pink on the right.
+Laser-cut plastic mirrored surfaces will be placed along the window to reflect trains and the sky on the lower window sill.
 The windows will also remember the Intertwining Lur more and less as darkness falls.

 Semaphores / Machine Sonification / Emotion

 Varieties of semaphore robots are being explored.
-Potentially hanging from the walls at the entrance, these flag based symbolic works, signaling to the future of our planet.
-These will be networked; at times working in synchrony and at times doing individual dances/spinning.
+Potentially hanging from the walls at the entrance or near the stairs landing, these semaphore-inspired works will signal the future of our planet.
+These will be networked, at times working in synchrony and at times doing individual dances/spinning.

-They will have flowing soft elements with images on printed silk to capture the motion of the robots and wind through the space as the station doors open and close.
-These may hang from the ceilings and a few on the walls in main entrance.
+They will have flowing soft elements with printed silk images to capture the robots’ motion and wind through space as the station doors open and close.
+Patterns of material flowing about stepper activation will be further explored.

-The steppers motors make interesting sounds, and I will use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.
+The stepper motors also make exciting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.

-Since Denmark was the first country I was able to realize a crowd sourced project at Aalborg University with the invitation of chief curator/researcher/professor Morten Søndergaard and artist/professor Laura Belhoff, I will also be envisioning a future within the physical station that is a virtual recreation of the station.
+Since Denmark was the first country I was able to realize a crowdsourced project at Aalborg University with the invitation of chief curator/researcher/professor Morten Søndergaard and artist/professor Laura Beloff, I will also be envisioning a future within the physical station that is a virtual recreation of the station.

-This will create a national and international dialogue about education and government, and the function of artists, researchers and citizens in creating their ideal world, especially with machines and advanced technologies of electronic and mechanical control.
-Artists and creative folks are generally quite adept at evolving technologies especially when unconstrained by market forces.
+This proposed VR work will create a national and international dialogue about education and government and the function of artists, researchers, and citizens in creating their ideal world, especially with machines and advanced electronic and mechanical control technologies.
+Artists and creative folks are generally adept at evolving technologies, especially when unconstrained by market forces.
 The manifestation of the virtual Copenhagen and virtual will be an exciting adventure of collaboration and visualization.

-In this virtual space we may see the mini fruit fly printers of Laura Belhoff and the green worm reprocessing worlds of artist Amy Youngs and sound installations by TradeMark Gunderson.
-These elements of the work will allow a true international dialogue between the collective brain trust of Denmark and with a planet of thinkers, makers and terraformers — a dialogue about the function of the arts and government in the evolution of contemporary cultures.
+In this virtual space, we may see the mini fruit fly printers of Laura Beloff and the green worm reprocessing worlds of artist Amy Youngs and sound installations by TradeMark Gunderson.
+These elements of the work will allow a genuinely international dialogue between the collective brain trust of Denmark and a planet of thinkers, makers, and terraformers — a discussion about the function of the arts and government in the evolution of contemporary culture and evolving governance.

 The Politics of the Machines – Art and After

-The POLITICS OF THE MACHINES – ART AND AFTER EVA-Copenhagen 2018 will take place concurrently with the opening of C / Borg – The Parliament of Robots.
+The POLITICS OF THE MACHINES – ART AND AFTER EVA-Copenhagen 2018 will occur concurrently with the opening of C / Borg – The Parliament of Robots.

-A number of slow growing, hanging planters fabricated from rapid prototyping processes will host epiphytes (air plants) and local mosses of Denmark; bladmosser; hepatopsida, anthoceratopsida, spagnopsida, andreaseopsida and electronic monitoring and watering is in research.
+Several slow-growing, hanging planters fabricated from rapid prototyping processes will host epiphytes (air plants) and local mosses of Denmark; blad Mosser; hepatopsida, anthoceratopsida, spagnopsida, andreaseopsida and electronic monitoring and watering is in research.
 These may be cast in terra-cotta.

 Electronics / sensing / actuation

-The works will be robotized with Arduino micro controllers, Xbee and Zigbee networking, motor shields and Arduino programming.
-Passive infrared sensors within each robotic palace allows them to be responsive to passing viewers as they move through the station.
-Motor shields designed for DC gear-head motors and/or stepper motors will be utilized in order to drive the C / Borg bots.
+The works will be robotized with Arduino microcontrollers, XBee and Zigbee networking, motor shields, and Arduino programming.
+Passive infrared sensors within each robotic palace allow them to be responsive to passing viewers as they move through the station.
+Motor shields designed for DC gearhead motors and/or stepper motors will be utilized to drive the C / Borg bots.

-Power supplies will reside nearby within imbedded hanging planters holding epiphytes and mosses of Denmark and will bring 12 volt DC (Direct Current) to each robot.
+Power supplies will reside near embedded hanging planters holding epiphytes and mosses of Denmark and bring 12-volt DC (Direct Current) to each robot.

-That voltage will also be regulated down to 5 volts to supply the Arduino micro controllers.
+That voltage will also be regulated to 5 volts to supply the Arduino microcontrollers.
 The robots will be using low power and therefore be energy efficient.
-As the C / Borg robots will only move when viewers pass through the station they will otherwise be at rest, adding to their functioning longevity.
+As the C / Borg robots will only move when viewers pass through the station, they will otherwise be at rest, adding to their functioning longevity.

 Software / Behavior / Misbehavior / Mesh Networks

-The software is a variant of the subsumption architecture of MIT and will allow a distributed flocking behavior based on emergent behaviors of the robots reacting to the human presence and reacting and interacting with each other.
+The software is a variant of the subsumption architecture of MIT.
+It will allow a distributed flocking behavior based on emergent behaviors of the robots reacting to the human presence and reacting and interacting with each other.